magdalenajadach/agnieszka/README.md

-# Sanity Clean Content Studio
+# Sanity Content Studio to serve data

-Congratulations, you have now installed the Sanity Content Studio, an open source real-time content editing environment connected to the Sanity backend.
+Sanity Content Studio is an open-source real-time content editing environment connected to the Sanity backend.

 Now you can do the following things: